chrissimpkins/glue-docs/_build/html/_sources/install.txt

 		"glue_userpath" : "<YOUR PATH>"
 	}

 Include your shell PATH settings as a colon (Unix/Linux) or semicolon (Windows) delimited string.
-You can use the default settings as a reference:
+Linux/Unix (including Mac OSX) users can find this by entering ``echo $SHELL`` in the terminal.

+Here is an example of an appropriate PATH setting for Unix/Linux users:

+**Unix/Linux**

 .. code:: json